ABOUT THE EMPIRE BASEBALL LEAGUE

 EMPIRE LEAGUE REGULAR SEASON

-The Empire League plays an approximate 50 to 65 game schedule for the season.
-Players will have the opportunity to show they belong on a Professional baseball field while playing for one of the six teams in the Empire League.
-(Game Schedule will be modified for 2020)
+The Empire League plays an approximate 50 to 60 game schedule for the season.
+Players will have the opportunity to show they belong on a Professional baseball field while playing for one of the teams in the Empire League.

 EMPIRE LEAGUE POSTSEASON

 Record of games during the season will determine who advances to the postseason.
-Top 4 teams in the final standings advance.
-There will be a 1 game playoff between the 1st seed and 4th seed and 3 game series between the 2nd seed and 3rd seed to see who advances to the 3 game Championship series. #1 seed will have home field advantage throughout the playoffs.
+Top ranked teams in the final standings advance.
+The 1st place seeded team advances to the Championship Series.
+There is a 3 game playoff series between the 2nd and 3rd seed to determine who will be the second team to advance to the Championship series. #1 seed will have home field advantage throughout the playoffs.
 If #1 seed is eliminated, the better seeding team will have home field advantage in the Championship round.
 The Finals are played in conveniently located league facilities.
-(Playoff Schedule and format will be modified for 2020)